 Our goal is to provide you information and support so you can help your child develop the skills they need for daily activities.
 Services can take place in the child’s home, childcare, and community settings.

 Children who are born with a visual impairment or who may develop one in early childhood are at a greater risk for:

 The Pinecrest-Queensway Community Health Centre (PQCHC) coordinates services for Eastern Ontario, which includes:

 - The United Counties of Stormont, Dundas, and Glengarry.

 How does my child qualify for the program?

 If you have concerns about your child’s vision, don’t wait.
-The sooner a problem is identified the sooner your child can have the help he or she needs to have the best opportunity for healthy development.
+Early intervention is important and gives your child the best opportunity for healthy development.